-Today when I see the riots in England, my heart goes out to the Englishmen….due to the small connection I have with them.
+Long, long ago I was in London for a few days.
+Thats why when I saw the London riots in 2011 on television my heart went out to all Englishmen.
 I mean, what wrong did they do besides marrying Indian women and creating a bunch of hard-partying Anglo-Indians?
-They don’t deserve this.
+The English definately don’t deserve this.

 In order to try and stop the riots, I immediately booked my flight to London.
 Once in London, I realized it was crazy.
 My immediate reaction was ‘why would anybody do this to their own country?’
 And then I answered my own question with another question – ‘who in London is from England?
 None!’

-As I was waiting for my baggage to arrive, I saw on BBC channel that scared by the extensive London riots…the French had surrendered.
+As I was waiting for my baggage to arrive, I saw on BBC channel being aired on all TV screens at the Heathrow airport, that scared by the extensive London riots, the French had surrendered.

-BBC also had a ticker running which said British Telecom’s stocks had gone up due to the high number of internet connection requests it had received in the last two days.
+BBC also had a ticker running which said British Telecom’s stocks had gone up due to the high number of internet connection requests it had received ever since the London riots had begun.
 Experts believe it might be from the looters, who ran away with the Laptops.
-At the same time, Dell’s call center has been inundated with calls asking how to switch on the laptops.
+At the same time, Dell’s call center has been inundated with calls from in and around London on how to switch on the laptops.

 I would have had a biased opinion, if I hadn’t watched the Live BBC Telecast of the riots that followed the news.
-It wasn’t just the blacks who were rioting….there were whites as well.
-I was most pissed about this white guy who also stolen BBC’s broadcast mike and was looking into the camera and saying stuff about the riots.
-What balls he had – he didn’t even wear a mask!
+It wasn’t just the blacks who were rioting.
+There were whites as well.
+I was most pissed about this white guy who had stolen BBC Channel’s broadcast mike and was looking into the camera and giving a running commentary on the riots.
+What balls – he didn’t even wear a mask!

 Finally, I got my baggage and exited the airport.
 Took a cab to my friend’s place in Tottenham.
-Scared of the riots, the Pakistani cab driver refused to drive me to my friend’s house….he asked me to walk the last one kilometer.
+Scared of the riots, the Pakistani cab driver refused to drive me to my friend’s house and asked me to walk the last one Kilometer.